-If there are syntax errors in your merge tags, they might break.
+If there are syntax errors in your merge tags, the tags might break.
 Conditional merge tags are case sensitive, and won’t work if there are typos, extra spaces, or missing spaces.

-If you use groups with your conditional merge tags, the tags can break if they don’t match your group names exactly as they appear in your list.
+If you use groups with your conditional merge tags, the tags can break if they don’t match your group names exactly as they appear in your audience.
 This includes capitalization and spacing.

 - Broken conditional tags